 There is an old Dutch proverb that says: “A happy new home is one where you can’t see the smoke from your parent’s chimney.”
-That may be true, but everyone you knew lived within an hour of each other.
+That may be true, but when this quote was created, everyone in the family probably lived within an hour of each other at most.

 Retirement gives you a lot of choices

-Will you end up becoming a baby sitter, cook, cleaner and gardener for your adult children?
-Maybe you can’t wait to be able to help them out, but you need to consider these things in advance.
+- Will you end up becoming a baby sitter, cook, cleaner and gardener for your adult children?

-Maybe you are moving because of guilt.
-You feel that you haven’t spent enough time with them or they want you near because they feel guilty about not having made enough effort to get together with you in the past Adult children and their parents sometimes play games with each other.
-Adult children may send messages they feel their parents want to hear or messages that will not upset their parent, rather than what is true.
-So, be careful and above all be honest with each other before you pull up stakes.
+You might feel that you haven’t spent enough time with them.
+Maybe they want you near because they feel guilty about not having made enough effort to get together with you in the past.
+Adult children and their parents sometimes play games with each other.
+Adult children may say what they think their parents want to hear or only say things that will not upset their parent, rather than what is true.
+So, be careful and above all be honest with each other before any decision is made.

-What if you follow the kids and they don’t have time for you?
+What if they don’t have time for you?

 Remember, their life is probably a balancing act right now.
 They are responsible for many things and many people, and their schedule may be very full!
 You probably have expectations about the help you would like from them at this stage of your life.
-Can they meet your expectations and will it be a joy or a burden for them?
+Can they meet your expectations?
+If so, will it be a joy or a burden for them?

 © Allen Unrau, used with permission

 This article was written by: Allen UnrauPhoto Credit: Annie Spratt